Outreach

 Want to go birding around Windsor but don’t have the right stuff?

 In 2022, PIBO launched its Backpacks for Birders (B4B) program.
 With funding from TD Friends of the Environment and the Windsor Essex Community Foundation, we put together 22 backpacks filled with everything a budding birder needs for a day’s outing—a pair of Vortex or Bushnell binoculars, a binoculars harness from Pelee Wings, a Sibley Guide to the Birds of Eastern North America, Zeiss lens-cleaning spray and a lens-cleaning pen, a bird checklist for the Windsor area, and a list of local birding hotspots.
+In 2024, we added 20 new backpacks for distribution, with additional language resources.

-Backpacks, available in English, French, Spanish and Arabic, are available for borrowing from the Windsor Public Library.
+Backpacks, available in English, French, Spanish, Punjabi and Arabic, are available for borrowing from the Windsor Public Library.
 Some packs have been donated to the Pelee Island Public School, Caldwell First Nation, and the John McGivney Centre school for use in those communities.
 The school packs also include a bird feeder and two-year subscription to Cornell University’s Project Feeder Watch.

 BIPOC for Birds